 Often when we get talking about craft gin in the United States we inevitably get to talking about “contemporary” gin.
 Those “crazy,” “new western,“ “new American,” “out there,” “not your grandpa’s gin,” and other such descriptors.
-Perish those terms from your mind now.
 Denver Dry Gin is none of those and a whole lot more.
-This is truly a craft gin for those who were raised on classic London Dry gins who might now be looking for a craft alternative.
+This is a gin for those who were raised on classic London Dry gins who might now be looking for an American distilled alternative.

 Thanks for submitting!
 Your review will be posted shortly.